Fort Funston: History

 The land was acquired by the federal government in 1900 as the Lake Merced Military Reservation, originally intended to accommodate two 12-inch coast defense mortar batteries in the Coast Defenses of San Francisco (later Harbor Defenses).
 However, nothing significant was built there until after the American entry into World War I in early 1917.
 The fort, renamed for Major General Frederick Funston shortly after his death in 1917, began to take shape during World War I, with the construction of a parade ground, barracks and a series of coastal batteries.
 These were Battery Howe with four 12-inch mortars and Battery Bruff with two 5-inch M1900 guns on pedestal mounts.
 These weapons were relocated from Batteries McKinnon and Sherwood at Fort Winfield Scott, adjacent to the Presidio.
-Battery Howe was named for Walter Howe, a general and veteran of the Indian wars who died in 1915.
+Battery Howe was named for Walter Howe, a general and veteran of the Indian war who died in 1915.
 Battery Bruff was named after Lawrence Bruff, an Ordnance Corps colonel and instructor at West Point who died in 1911.
 In 1920 Battery Bruff was disarmed due to a withdrawal from Army service of the 5-inch gun.
 In the early 1920s, Anti-aircraft Battery No. 5 of three 3-inch guns was built at the fort.